aishwarya7901/data-analytics-projects/README.md

 - Delivered two well-structured reports highlighting financial trends and market-wise profitability.
 - Provided a **clear breakdown of Gross Margin%** across multiple markets and time periods.
 - Ensured insights were visually intuitive and aligned with industry-standard reporting formats.

 ---

+## Project 9.2 - Profit & Loss Analysis

+A quick analysis of **Net Sales, COGS, Gross Margin, and % Margin** using Pivot Tables and Charts.
+Added filters for **region, market, customer, and division** to make the data more interactive.
+Also included a **YoY comparison (21 vs 20)** to spot trends easily.

+✅ **Key Takeaway:** A simple but effective breakdown of financial performance! 🚀

+---